searene/demos/blog/source/_posts/what-does-this-refer-to-in-javascript.md

 ---

 # Introduction
 `this` in javascript is always a mysterious thing.
-Some programmers have written a lot of javascript code yet still cannot tell the value of `this` every now and then.
+Some programmers who have written a lot of javascript code still cannot tell the value of `this` every now and then.
 So today, I decided to write an article about it to solve the problem once and for all.
 I think you would be able to fully understand what `this` refers to in almost all situations after you read this article.

 # Rule 1: Basic Rule
-<div style="background-color: #fff5cc; border-color: #ffe273; padding: 10px; border-left: 10px solid #ffe273">**Rule 1**: `this` is injected into context when the function which contains `this` gets executed, and the injected value is the object that invokes the function.</div>
+<div style="background-color: #fff5cc; border-color: #ffe273; padding: 10px; border-left: 10px solid #ffe273">**Rule 1**: When `this` is used in a normal function(i.e. not an arrow function), `this` refers to the object that calls the function.</div>

-This is the most important rule.
-Maybe you haven't fully understood its meaning, let's use several examples to illustrate what it means.
+This is the most important rule, let's use several examples to illustrate what it means.

-#### when the function is invoked by an object.
+#### when the function is called by an object.

 ```javascript
 var obj = {